5.0★ Google20+ Years1,000+ Families ServedMandarin + English

 More families are living together

-Whether it's aging parents who need to be nearby, adult children saving on housing costs, or a cultural tradition of keeping the family under one roof — multigenerational living is one of the fastest-growing housing trends in New Jersey.
+Whether it is aging parents who need to be nearby, adult children saving on housing costs, or a cultural tradition of keeping the family under one roof — multigenerational living is one of the fastest-growing housing trends in New Jersey.

-But most homes aren't built for it.
-And most agents don't know what to look for.
+But most homes are not built for it.
+And most agents do not know what to look for.
 We do.

 What to Look For